0 of 33 Questions completed

 What is the strongest risk factor for development of Alzheimer’s dementia?

 An 82-year-old female complains of a decline in short-term memory, specifically difficulty remembering some names and telephone numbers.
 She lives alone in her own home and has been independent in all activities of daily living and instrumental activities of daily living, since the death of her husband one year previously.
-Her mini-mental state examination (MMSE) score is 27 out of 30, with short-term recall of only one out of three items.

 The most likely diagnosis is: